Experiences Beyond Education

 As part of MCW’s orthopaedic surgical training program, fifth year residents have the opportunity to participate in an international externship with Milwaukee Orthopaedics Overseas (MOO).

-We welcome our new PGY1 residents to the Department of Orthopaedic surgery with a two day orientation.
-The first day starts off with a continental breakfast with the chairman, Dr. Schwab and introduction of their class advisor and administrative chief resident.
+We welcome our new PGY1 residents to the Department of Orthopaedic Surgery with a two day orientation.
+The first day starts off with a continental breakfast with the Chairman, Dr. King, and the PGY2 residents.
 Residents receive their i-pads, labcoats, pagers, books, and are fitted for lead and loupes.

 Topics include CPT coding, being an effective teacher and leader, and how to evaluate junior residents or medical students.